s3r3t0/sereto/docs/getting_started/settings.md

 ## Rendering settings

 For rendering the documents, external commands, such as `latexmk`, are used.
-The sequence of the commands to be used is specified in recipes.
+The sequence of commands to be used is specified in recipes.

 ### `render`